If you get a section 21 notice

 Your landlord will have to give you a new, valid notice if they still want you to leave your home.

-Contact your nearest Citizens Advice if your section 21 notice isn’t valid and you’re not sure what to do next.
+Talk to an adviser if your section 21 notice isn’t valid and you’re not sure what to do next.

 You'll need to wait until you get papers from the court before you can challenge your eviction.